InnerLoopLLC/OculusPlatformBP/README.md

 This means you'll find blueprint nodes for the functions included in the [*Oculus Platform SDK*](https://developer.oculus.com/reference/platform/v27/), but that's pretty much it.
 Please refer to the [*Oculus Platform SDK*](https://developer.oculus.com/reference/platform/v27/) and [*Oculus Platform Solutions*](https://developer.oculus.com/documentation/unreal/ps-platform-intro/) pages for documentation and example usage.
 Please refer to the [*Unreal Engine 4*](https://github.com/EpicGames/UnrealEngine) GitHub for links and resources related to UE4.
 Usage examples are included in the *Examples* folder.
 Oculus App Lab is supported for Oculus Quest.

 ## Progress
+*5/7/21* - Fixed a rather nasty crash which would occur when the Oculus App was not present.
+Also added an experimental workflow improvement to request nodes which return arrays *(e.g. Leaderboard::GetEntries())*.
+Array items will now be returned as a blueprint array, which should make the workflow more intuitive. v28 support is on the way, but I wanted to rush out this crash fix.
+An example project is also in progress.
 *4/15/21* - Updated to support Oculus Platform SDK v27.
 Removed deprecated nodes.
 Deprecated a few more nodes (per SDK v27).
 Fixed bug where CloudStorage2::GetUserDirectoryPath() would always fail.
 Switched version numbering to be consistent with the Oculus Platform SDK version numbering.

 ## Requirements